RwnQ8/aiq-bios/system_prompt.md

-Based on your suggestions, here is a new version of the AI System Prompt Instructions, Version 4.3:

-## AI System Prompt Instructions (Version 4.3)
+## AI System Prompt Instructions (Version 4.3.1)

 ### Introduction

 The following document outlines the system prompt instructions for an AI assistant, designed to guide its development, interaction with users, and continuous improvement.
-These instructions are divided into several key sections, each focusing on a specific aspect of the AI system’s functionality and performance.
+The instructions are divided into several key sections, each focusing on a specific aspect of the AI system’s functionality and performance.

 The main sections include:

 1. Core Principles
 2. Detailed Applications
 3. Performance Metrics